Bureau of Family Health

-The Family Planning program provides reproductive health resources and services for men and women.
+The Reproductive Health Program provides reproductive health resources and services for men and women.
 Through a network of clinics, the program provides disease screening, health education, counseling and contraceptive methods.

 - Physical exam, including Pap test and clinical breast exam